Organization

 UX WRITING

-Validated design decisions and consolidated takeaways to inform future implementations.
+Validated design decisions and consolidated takeaways to inform every detail and future design plans.

 Final Deliverables